raim/ncbitax/README.md

 R package, and move shell, Perl and R scripts to R package location for scripts

+* generate a small sample taxonomy to allow examples to run

 * getID: catch missing and resolve multiple hits
 * add current NCBI taxonomy as data object or generate a subset, eg. cyanobacteria